29 April 2020

 EAAA is committed to saving as many lives as possible by teaching our incredible community how to perform CPR, resuscitation and basic first aid skills.

-As our first aid training sessions are currently on pause, our Critical Care Paramedic and Training Manager, Mark Milsom has created some videos teaching you simple first aid skills, so you can continue to learn and help to save lives virtually!
+Our Critical Care Paramedic and Training Manager, Mark Milsom has created some videos teaching you simple first aid skills, so you can continue to learn and help to save lives!